ErwinBuysse1972/raspberry-pi-5-x64/README.md

 1. Build your binary with debug info in the DevContainer.
 2. Deploy the binary to the Pi.
 3. Start `gdbserver` on the Pi, attached to your program.
-4. Attach with `aarch64-linux-gnu-gdb` (or VS Code) from inside the DevContainer.
+4. Attach with `gdb-multiarch` (or VS Code) from inside the DevContainer.

 ### 11.1 Prepare the Raspberry Pi